Listening test:

 Quantization noise & bit-depth

-Fortunately, the investigation of bit-depth and quantization doesn't require complicated and tiring ABX tests.
-In fact, it only takes a few minutes.
-Quantization and word-length reduction adds only noise to the original signal, which is called quantization noise.
-The only difference between different bit-depths is that higher bit-depth offers lower noise floor.
-Therefore, we just have to listen to the quantization noise at a high volume setting in a quiet place.
-If we can’t hear the quantization noise at X bits, then we won’t hear it in music and increasing the number of bits will not improve the playback fidelity.
+Fortunately, testing the effect of bit-depth reduction and quantization doesn't require complicated and tiring ABX tests.
+Quantization, word-length reduction only adds noise to the original signal, which is called quantization noise and higher bit-depth only offers lower quantization noise floor.
+Therefore, we only need to listen to the quantization noise at a high volume setting in a quiet room.
+If we don’t hear the quantization noise at X bits, then we won’t hear it in music either and increasing the number of bits won't improve playback fidelity.
 That's all.
-Testing quantization (optimal dithered quantization) and bit-depth with music samples is pointless (unless we want to test how quantization noise is masked by the music at low bit-depths).

 This quantization noise audibility test lets you to check the audibility of quantization noise at different bit-depth settings directly from your browser.
-High quality headphones with head-on response close to the Harman target curve or loudspeakers are recommended.
+High quality headphones or loudspeakers are recommended.
 The built-in speakers of laptops and smartphones are not suitable for listening tests.

 "What should I hear?" - First, let’s look at the case when the noise spectrum is white ('no noise shaping').
 With 12 bits the quantization noise should be clearly audible.
 You should also hear the quantization noise with 14 bits, but in this case the noise has to be very quiet.
 When 16-bit is selected and the gain set that peak SPL at the listening position is lower than 105 dBSPL (typical value for a 'loud but not ear bleeding' playback level) then the quantization noise should be inaudible.
 Noise shaping lowers the audibility of the noise floor by 18 decibels, which means that the system gain can be turned up 18 decibels higher compared to the normal version.
 16 bits have enough headroom from the quietest sounds to the roar of a T-Rex in a cinema.